SoNearSonar/ScpMessages/Documentation.md

 # Configuring messages in ScpMessages
-ScpMessages supports 3 general types of interactions:
+ScpMessages supports 4 general types of interactions:
 - Damage related events
 - Item related events
 - Map related events
+- Team respawn related events

 These general types of interactions have their own configuration file and some of the items within these configurations support tokens!
 More information below: